valery1707/wercker-docs/content/learn/pipelines/available-pipelines.md

 Running a deploy happens in a fresh container and works the same as a build pipeline.
-The only difference is that a deploy pipeline has access to the results of a build pipeline, so that it can copy the needed artefacts produced by the build into this new deploy container.
+The only difference is that a deploy pipeline has access to the results of a build pipeline, so that it can copy the needed artifact produced by the build into this new deploy container.

-This container can then contain additional steps to either push the container as-is to a registry (e.g. Docker Hub) and / or execute an API call to a scheduler (such as [Kubernetes](/quickstarts/deployment/kubernetes.html)or [Mesosphere](/quickstarts/deployment/mesosphere.html)) to notify that there is a new version of a container image ready to be scheduled.
+This container can then contain additional steps to either push the container as-is to a registry (e.g. Docker Hub) and/or execute an API call to a scheduler (such as [Kubernetes](/quickstarts/deployment/kubernetes.html) or [Mesosphere](/quickstarts/deployment/mesosphere.html)) to notify that there is a new version of a container image ready to be scheduled.